ai4science-amsterdam/ai4science-amsterdam.github.io/pages/ai4smm_events.md

 #### Kickoff Symposium

-Now that our first round of AI4SMM projects have been staffed and started, we are organizing an official AI4SMM Kickoff Symposium on Thursday, 30th of May.
-Further details will be posted here as soon as they arrive...
+Now that our first round of AI4SMM projects have been staffed and started, we are organizing an official AI4SMM Kickoff Symposium.

+* When: Thursday, 30 May 2024
+* Where:  Matrix ONE, Science Park 301, Amsterdam

+<a class="radius button small"
+href="https://www.acnetwork.nl/chemai">AI4SMM Kickoff Program</a>

 ---